Mount Snow’s History

 January 1970 – The Sunny Side Opens

-With the opening of the Sunbrook Area, Mount Snow boasted 44 trails spread over three mountain areas.
-Walt has cut trails that are revolutionary – wide swaths, such as South Bowl and Sundance, when narrow tree-lined runs are the norm.
-Twenty years later, these “super trails” as they are called, are the latest trend at ski areas.
+With the opening of the Sunbrook area, Mount Snow boasted 44 trails spread over three mountain areas.
+When narrow tree-lined runs were the norm, Walt decided to be a bit different and cut wide swaths, such as South Bowl and Sundance, that are capable of handling much more skier traffic.
+This was a revolutionary practice and they came to be known as “super trails”.
+Twenty years later, these “super trails” became a trend at ski areas.

 1971-76 – Tough Times

-After prospering in the 50s and 60s, a four-year snow draught, the oil crisis and subsequent price increases take their toll on Mount Snow.
+After prospering in the 50’s and 60’s, a four-year snow draught along with the oil crisis and subsequent price increases take their toll on Mount Snow.
 The resort goes through a series of mergers, but in 1975, must file for bankruptcy under Chapter 11.
 The First Wisconsin Bank owns Mount Snow.

 August 8, 1977 – A New Era